adaptlearning/adapt-contrib-text/README.md

 ##Usage

-This is a very simple component with just title and body text elements.
+This is a very simple component with just title, body and instruction text elements.

 ##Settings overview

+For example JSON format, see [example.json](example.json).
+A description of the core settings can be found at: [Core model attributes](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes)

 ####_component